sylveon/NoEmptyShadeView/README.md

 If everything runs fine, you should see a prompt like this:
 ```
-Incremental java compilation is an incubating feature.
-:help
+> Task :help

-Welcome to Gradle 2.10.
+Welcome to Gradle 4.1.

 To run a build, run gradlew <task> ...